 The 2018 inter-Korean summit took place on April 27 on the South Korean side of the Joint Security Area, between Moon-Jae-in, President of South Korea, and Kim Jong-un, Supreme Leader of North Korea.
 It was the first time since the end of the Korean War in 1953 that a North Korean leader entered South Korea’s territory.

-The summit took place after the two sides held several meetings in preparation for the joint attendance at the 2018 Winter 2018 Winter Olympics.
-The idea initially was brought forward through an official invitation from the North Korea to conduct a meeting.
+The summit took place after the two sides held several meetings in preparation for the joint attendance at the 2018 Winter Olympics.
+The idea initially was brought forward through an official invitation from North Korea to conduct a meeting.

 According to the declaration, the leaders of North and South Korea agreed to work together on ending the Korean War, beginning a new era of peace and sharing commitments in ending divisions and confrontation by approaching a new era of national reconciliation, peace and prosperity and improvements to inter-Korean relations.

-This declaration implies denuclearization of the Korean Peninsula.
+This declaration implies the denuclearization of the Korean Peninsula.